 - Three meals per day during your stay in Bhutan

 - Camping equipment and haulage for trekking tours

 - Drinking water

 - A sustainable development fee of $65.
 (This sustainable development fee goes towards free education, free healthcare, poverty alleviation, along with the building of infrastructure.)

 - Airfare & Travel Insurance

 - Expenses of personal nature, Tips to guides and drivers

 - Expenses occurred due to unavoidable events i.e. road wrecks, flight delays etc.

-During the trip; weather, local politics, transport or a multitude of other factor, that are beyond our control can result in a change of itinerary.
+During the trip; weather, local politics, transport or a multitude of other factors, that are beyond our control can result in a change of itinerary.
 It is, however, very unlikely that the itinerary would be substantially altered.
-We will try to ensure that the trip runs according to plan, but an easy going nature will be an asset!
+We will try to ensure that the trip runs according to plan, but an easy-going nature will be an asset!